cloudflare/cloudflare-docs/content/workers/runtime-apis/bindings/service-bindings/_index.md

 ## About Service bindings

-[Service bindings](/workers/runtime-apis/bindings/service-bindings/) facilitate Worker-to-Worker communication.
+[Service bindings](/workers/runtime-apis/bindings/service-bindings/) allow one worker to call into another, without going through a publicly-accessible URL.
 A Service binding allows Worker A to call a method on Worker B, or to forward a request from Worker A to Worker B.

 Service bindings provide the separation of concerns that microservice or service-oriented architectures provide, without configuration pain, performance overhead or need to learn RPC protocols.